5 Budget Wellness Ideas

 ♥ Try Homeopathy or Bushflower Essences

 At around $20 a bottle, these amazing vibrational healing drops can help with all sorts of ailments – physical and emotional.
-I have had great success with my favourite practitioners:
+I have had great success with both of these remedies and highly recommend them.

 ♥ Head to the library